Skip to main content

 • The Corncrake LIFE project that aims to improve the conservation status in Ireland of the Corncrake across eight sites;

-• The LIFE EMERALD project to improve air quality information and raise awareness around the topic of Irish air quality;
+• The LIFE EMERALD project was created to improve air quality information and raise awareness around the topic of Irish air quality;

 • The Living Bog project that saw restoration work taking place at 12 bogs across seven counties;

-• The €20 million LIFE IP Wild Atlantic Nature, a 9-year EU-funded project to conserve and protect blanket bog habitat in the north west of Ireland;
+• The €20 million LIFE IP Wild Atlantic Nature project that worked on conserving and protecting blanket bog habitat in the north west of Ireland;

 • The 7-year €10 million LIFE Integrated Project, Peatlands and People, that’s making improvements across more than 9,900 hectares of peatlands in the midlands.